dotnet/corefx/Documentation/project-docs/glossary.md

 **Also referred to as**: UWP, ~~Store~~

 Originally, .NET Core was the identifier we used to describe the .NET APIs Windows 8 store applications could use.
 When we designed the API set, we wanted to create a foundation for .NET where portability is a first class concern for the layering and componentization.
-For more details, read [this blog post](http://blogs.msdn.com/b/dotnet/archive/2014/12/04/introducing-net-core.aspx).
+For more details, read [this blog post][introducing-net-core].

 Today, .NET Core is no longer just for store applications. .NET Core is the name for the open source, cross-platform stack that ASP.NET Core and UWP applications are built on.
 The stack includes a set of framework libraries (CoreFX), a JIT based runtime (CoreCLR), an AOT based runtime (CoreRT), and a set of tooling (such as the dotnet CLI).